 If you are fishing in the Florida Keys and catch a few, bring them with you.
-Angler & Ale has a “Hook N Cook” offering where they will cook you catch for you.
+Angler & Ale has a “Hook N Cook” offering them to cook what you catch.
 The restaurant is open seven days a week for drinks, lunch, and dinner.

 Time to Relax and Call it a Night

-This unique Marathon property is not only a hotel, but a landmark lighthouse that has been capturing the hearts of travelers since the 1950s.
-Bayside Village, where the hotel is located, includes a 125-room hotel, full-service yacht club and marina, and Lighthouse Grill, a gorgeous waterfront restaurant.
+This unique Marathon property is not only a hotel but a landmark lighthouse that has been capturing the hearts of travelers since the 1950s.
+The hotel is located in Bayside Village, including a 125-room hotel, full-service yacht club and marina, and Lighthouse Grill, a gorgeous waterfront restaurant.

 Little things go a long way like fresh fruit in the lobby and the well-stocked market, both nice touches.
 I also like the fact that all rooms at Faro Blanco Resort & Yacht Club have sleeper sofas.